Get amongst it

 You'll be required to meet with one of the Clubs Officers to prepare for the next steps.

-This meeting will include preparing the Club's Constitution and explaining and beginning to arrange what the club needs to do for the Full Affiliation process.
+This meeting will include preparing the Club's Constitution and explaining & beginning to arrange the Full Affiliation process.

 Step 4: The Full Affiliation process